The pyEDAA.OSVVM Documentation

 disabled, e.g. code coverage collection.
 These options can be set globally, locally or per item.

-pyEDAA.OSVVM provides an artificial TCL environment, so OSVVM’s *.pro
+pyEDAA.OSVVM provides an artificial TCL environment, so OSVVM’s *.pro files can be

 executed and contained information is collected in a data model representing builds,